Aigul9/AdventOfSQL/year2025/day23/advent_task.md

-## Advent of SQL Day 14: Network Routes
+## Advent of SQL Day 14: Mountain Network

 A group of friends headed up to Sundance Ski Resort for a long-awaited winter getaway.
 As with any group trip, opinions quickly diverged once skis were on and boots were buckled.
 Some friends wanted a fast, efficient run straight to lunch.
 Others wanted to soak it all in—longer routes, more turns, and a scenic cruise down the mountain.